amohanonamission/SecurityPlus-Study-Guide/README.md

 If you are completely new to cybersecurity, consider extending your preparation timeline to 4–8 weeks and spending additional time on labs and fundamentals.

-### License
-- Free for learners.
-No commercial use.
-- Feel free to fork, add notes, or improve resources.

 ### Future Improvements

 - Additional PBQ examples